Azure/Azure-Sentinel/Solutions/CrowdStrike Falcon Endpoint Protection/Playbooks/CrowdStrike_Enrichment_GetDeviceInformation/readme.md

 # Crowdstrike_Enrichment_GetDeviceInformation
  ## Summary
- When a new Azure Sentinel incident is created, this playbook gets triggered and performs below actions:
+ When a new Microsoft Sentinel incident is created, this playbook gets triggered and performs below actions:
  1. Fetches the device information from Crowdstrike
  2. Enrich the incident with device information from Crowdstrike